code-iai/iai_kinect2/README.md

 If you found no solution in the issues, feel free to open a new issue for your problem.
 Please describe your problem in detail and provide error messages and log output.

-#### Point clouds are not being published?

-Point clouds are only published when the launch file is used.
-Make sure to start kinect2_bridge with `roslaunch kinect2_bridge kinect2_bridge.launch`.

 ## Dependencies

 - ROS Hydro/Indigo
 - OpenCV (2.4.x, using the one from the official Ubuntu repositories is recommended)
 - PCL (1.7.x, using the one from the official Ubuntu repositories is recommended)
-- Eigen (optional, but recommeded)
+- Eigen (optional, but recommended)
-- OpenCL (optional, but recommeded)
+- OpenCL (optional, but recommended)
 - [libfreenect2](https://github.com/OpenKinect/libfreenect2)

 ## Install